jamedina09/ELM-FATES-PERSONAL-CONTAINER/elm-fates-personal-build/CREATE_ELM_FATES_CONTAINERS.md

 - Push the image to the registry

-Go to the directory wehre the containe pdm-golang is located and push it to the registry:
+Go to the directory where the Dockerfile is located, build it, and push it to the registry:

 ```bash
 podman build -t jamedina09/personal-elm-fates-image .